exakat/php-dictionary/dictionary/fluent-interface.ini.rst

 A fluent interface, or fluid interface, is an object-oriented API whose design relies extensively on method chaining.

-A fluent interface is not related to an interface : it may be implemented without them.
+A fluent interface is not related to an interface: it may be implemented without them.

 .. code-block:: php